Panait Cerna: Early life

 Cerna's early name, rendered in Bulgarian as Панайот Станчов, was commonly transliterated into Romanian as Panait Stanciov, Stancov, Stanciof or Stancioff.
 The poet's preferred name alluded to Cerna, his birthplace in Tulcea County, Northern Dobruja.

 Panait Cerna's father was an ethnic Bulgarian schoolteacher, also named Panayot Stachov (Panait Stanciov).
-He settled in Cerna and married Maria Taşcu.
+He settled in Cerna and married Maria Tașcu.
 The daughter of local peasants, she was of Aromanian or of Bulgarian origin.
 Shortly before Maria gave birth to their son, Romanian administration began taking over in previously Ottoman-ruled Northern Dobruja.
 Stanchov, who was a Bulgarian nationalist, refused to accept this change and left for the Principality of Bulgaria, leaving his family behind.
 Consequently, Cerna never met his father.
 By Cerna's own account, his childhood was marked by acute poverty and social isolation: "[I was] told to tutor and learn in cold, unfriendly rooms.
 For a long time, we lived in a house on the outskirts, which was avoided by other men, since a rumor had spread that ghosts haunted its rooms.
 Can you imagine living in the middle of winter, without a fire on, with doors that barely close, with windows that are glued with paper?
 A person made of iron would still feel cold down to the bone."

 Although his links to Bulgarian culture were weakened by his father's departure, Cerna, who was baptized in the Bulgarian Greek Catholic Church, became fluent in Bulgarian.
 According to literary critic George Călinescu, he always had some difficulties conversing in Romanian, but could write it with ease.

 After completing primary school in his native village, he graduated from a high school in the Danube port of Brăila, then enrolled at the Faculty of Letters and Philosophy in Bucharest.
 He was also attending lectures at the Faculty of Chemistry and Physics.
 Cerna debuted as a poet in 1897, at the age of sixteen, when his Trecutul ("The Past")—an adaptation of a piece by Nikolaus Lenau—was published in George Coşbuc's Foaia Interesantă magazine.
 His first original poem, Orientale ("Orientals"), saw print two years later in the magazine Carmen.